-Donald Trump is running for president and knows he's totally going to nail it
+Donald Trump is rich, running for president and a little nuts

 The already crowded Republican field for the 2016 presidential campaign just got a lot tighter — and more entertaining — thanks to the announcement from Donald Trump today that he and his massive ego have decided to run.